-Refer to note 2 - Summary of significant accounting policies and note 5 - Resource properties, to the consolidated financial statements.
+Refer to note 2 - Summary of material accounting policies and note 4 - Resource properties, to the consolidated financial statements.

-The carrying value of resource properties, comprised of exploration and evaluation assets, amounted to \$602,788 as at December 31, 2022.
-Management applies judgment in reviewing for impairment indicators the carrying value of the resource properties on a quarterly basis, or whenever events or circumstances indicate that their carrying value may not be recovered.
+The carrying value of resource properties, comprised of exploration and evaluation assets, amounted to \$4,690,759 as at December 31, 2023.
+Management applies judgment in reviewing the carrying value of the resource properties for impairment indicators on a guarterly basis, or whenever events or circumstances indicate that their carrying value may not be recovered.
 If there are indicators of impairment, the recoverable amount of the related asset is estimated in order to determine the extent of any impairment.
-Indicators of impairment may include (i) the period during which the Company has the right to explore in the specific area has expired during the year or will expire in the near future and is not expected to be renewed; (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area; and (iv) sufficient data exists to indicate that the carrying amount of the resource properties is unlikely to be recovered in full from successful development or by sale.
-No impairment indicators were identified by management as of December 31, 2022, except in respect of the Mariposa Property.
+Indicators of impairment may include (i) the period during which the Company has the right to explore in the specific area has expired during the year or will expire in the near future and is not expected to be renewed; (ii) substantive expenditure on further exploration for and evaluation of mineral resources in the specific area is neither budgeted nor planned; (iii) exploration for and evaluation of mineral resources in the specific area have not led to the discovery of commercially viable quantities of mineral resources and the entity has decided to discontinue such activities in the specific area: and (iv) sufficient data exists to indicate that the carrying amount of the resource properties is unlikely to be recovered in full from successful